SebasZwolf/mockup-modeler/readme.md

 # Mockup Modeler

 this is a web client app that allows the user do scketch the flow of an app using vertical and horizontal containers.
-It allos the user to modify the attributes of each non-only-text element by the inspection button (`⚙`) to enhance control of the display of each element.

 ## Instructions

 the node control buttons allow the user to

-- `➘` fold the parent container to hide its children
+- fold the parent container to hide its children
-- `⚙` inspect and edit the node custom properties
-- `[text]` add a child only-text element to the current node
-- `[vsep]` add a child vertical-separator element to the current node
-- `[hsep]` add a child horizontal-separator element to the current node
+- add a child element to the current node
-- `×` delete the current node
+- delete the current node

-each node allows the user to also modify its content by

-- **text-only element**: changing its text content
-- **non-text-only element**: changing its flow direction

-the bottom left corner displays the node inspector, it displays and allow editing of the current node's properties

 ## to add

 - [X] Node may move up and down between siblings
 - [ ] Improve HTML button output
+- [X] Highligh the current node in inspector
-- [ ] Highligh the current node in inspector and map
+- [ ] Highligh the current node in the map
+- [ ] Style config button:
+	- [ ] min-size options
+	- [ ] flow direction toggle
+	- [ ] other
+- [ ] Create container/item templates
+	- [X] Base container
+	- [ ] Image placeholder
-- ...
+	- [ ] ...